airtai/fastagency/docs/docs/en/tutorial/external-rest-apis/index.md

 In this example, we'll use a simple [weather API](https://weather.tools.fastagency.ai/docs){target="_blank"} and its specification available at [https://weather.tools.fastagency.ai/openapi.json](https://weather.tools.fastagency.ai/openapi.json){target="_blank"}.

+!!! note
+    The [weather API](https://weather.tools.fastagency.ai/docs){target="_blank"} has two routes: one for the daily weather forecast, which has no security, and another for the hourly forecast, which is secured.
+We will learn how to access external APIs that are secured in the [next chapter](./security.md){.internal-link}.

 ## Install

 To get started, you need to install FastAgency with OpenAPI submodule.
 You can do this using `pip`, Python's package installer.